tracel-ai/burn/contributor-book/src/guides/onnx-to-burn-conversion-tool.md

 the graph can rely on correct tensor sizes, which is critical for both compiling the graph and for runtime execution efficiency.

-### Step Six: Integrate into the Graph Building Process
+### Step 6: Integrate into the Graph Building Process

 When a new node type is introduced, it must be added to the `Node<PS: PrecisionSettings>` enum and `match_all!` macro in `src/burn/node/base.rs`.